ProLint/prolint2/README.md

 The **Ultra-Fast Contact Calculation (UFCC)** tool calculates the distance-based contacts between two references from molecular dynamics simulations.
-This release of **ufcc** is done as a concept test covering only the analysis of lipid-protein interactions on the framework of the Canadian Chemistry Conference and Exhibition 2022, but is aimed also to include other types of interactions in the future (i.e. protein-protein, protein-ligand, and membrane-ligand interactions).
+This release of **ufcc** is *demo* version with a reduced number of features to test how it behaves with different use cases.

 Installation
 ============